vncloudsco/nginx-love-dev/apps/docs/reference/faq.md

 See the [installation guide](/guide/installation) for detailed installation instructions.

-### Can I install nginx waf on Docker?

-Yes, nginx waf provides Docker images for easy deployment.
-See the installation guide for Docker instructions.

-### Do I need to install Nginx separately?

-Yes, nginx waf manages existing Nginx installations but does not include Nginx itself.

 ## Domain Management Questions

 ### Can I manage multiple domains?

 Yes, nginx waf is designed to manage multiple domains from a single interface.

-### Can I use nginx waf with existing Nginx configurations?

-Yes, nginx waf can import existing Nginx configurations.
-However, some manual adjustments may be needed.

-### Can I create custom Nginx configurations?

-Yes, nginx waf allows you to add custom Nginx directives for advanced configurations.